TABLE ROCK FOUNDATION

 How do we as a people sharing this land live wholly, work creatively, play healthfully, and raise the next generations in a manner that heeds economic need, community diversity, environmental necessity, and spiritual connection?

-Each of us brought to the circle unique perspective; each took away greater personal awareness and something of a shared understanding.
-We all, to one degree or another, came away wanting to continue the dialog and wishing to expand it to include others.
+Each individual brought to the circle unique perspective; each took away greater personal awareness and something of a shared understanding.
+Everyone, to one degree or another, came away wanting to continue the dialog and wishing to expand it to include others.

-Phil came to live at Enchanted Forest in 1993 and soon thereafter, Grandmother Agnes Pilgrim and her husband Grant moved onto the land to be close to the health care that Grant needed.
-Bringing the first nation people back to the land and helping Aggie bring her message of living in balance and treating one another and all creation with respect, led Table Rock to bring back the Salmon Ceremony, an ancient tribal observance.
+Phil came to live at Enchanted Forest in 1993 and soon thereafter, Grandmother Agnes Pilgrim and her husband Grant moved onto the land.
+This brought the first nation people back to the land and helping Aggie bring her message of living in balance and treating one another and all creation with respect, led Table Rock to bring back the Salmon Ceremony, an ancient tribal observance.
 Presided over by Aggie, the oldest living descendant of the first people who lived on this land, this event served to reintroduce Native American culture to the area.
 Table Rock continued to provide support through 2006 when the Salmon Ceremony was able to achieve self-sufficiency through its own non-profit.

 Picture